-If you’re experiencing the weight of credit card and loan debt and are falling behind on payments, you may be considering debt relief solutions.
-Among your options are debt settlement and debt management, but they are very different approaches.
+If you’re experiencing the weight of credit card or loan debt and are falling behind on payments, you may be exploring your debt relief options, such as debt settlement or debt management.
 How do you decide which is best for your situation?
+Here are the differences between them.

 What is debt settlement?